(Skin Tags; Fibroepithelial Polyps)

 Acrochordons consist of collagen fibers and blood vessels that are surrounded by a thin layer of skin.
 It is not clear what causes them.

-Acrochordons are usually flesh-colored, but may be darker in color.
+Acrochordons usually appear as flesh-colored skin growths.
 They are generally small, but can range in size from 1 millimeter to 5 centimeters in diameter.
 They are often found in folds of the skin.
+They don't cause symptom